 The conservator, as the responsible person, must inform the court of their actions and decisions.
 They should keep correct financial records and medical records, and regular reports to the court.
 To change the incapacitated person’s existing estate plan (such as living trusts or community property), the conservator must file a separate petition.
 They also need to consult with the court before placing a conservatee in a mental health treatment facility or a locked facility.

-If the conservator is suspected of exerting undue influence on a conservatee’s personal affairs or financial assets, that may constitute e.
+If the conservator is suspected of exerting undue influence on a conservatee’s personal affairs or financial assets, that may constitute elder abuse.
 Adult Protective Services or even the police may step in.